illacloud/illa-design/packages/page-header/README.md

 # PageHeader

-Pageheader is located on top of page container. it is used to show common description and action of page
+Pageheader is located on top of page container. it is used to show common description and action of page.

 ## Installation